Myalgic Encephalomyelitis/Chronic Fatigue SyndromeSkip to the navigation

 Try to be patient.
-Keep in mind that daily home treatment usually helps relieve or control CFS symptoms.
+Keep in mind that daily home treatment usually helps relieve or control ME/CFS symptoms.
 Your doctor may suggest cognitive-behavioral therapy to help you with your home treatment.

-Medicines do not cure chronic fatigue syndrome (CFS).
+Medicines do not cure ME/CFS.
 But they can help relieve your symptoms.